LouisBillaut/IGM_Autoclicker/README.md

 To use this bot, you must download:
 • python 3+
 • Chrome
-• chromedriver with a compatible version with you Chrome version. https://chromedriver.chromium.org/
+• chromedriver with a compatible version with your Chrome version. https://chromedriver.chromium.org/

 Install this Python module:
 • `pip install selenium`

 ## CONFIGURATION
 config.txt is the configuration file of the bot.
-You must write on the first line, the absolute path to the chromedriver that you download.
+You must write on the first line, the absolute path to the chromedriver that you have downloaded.

 ## RUN
 `python3 autoclicker.py`